-Therefore we gives a smooth boundary structure on $ M_{i,j}\times_j M_{j,k} \subset \cM_{i,k}$.
+Therefore we have a smooth boundary structure on $ M_{i,j}\times_j M_{j,k} \subset \cM_{i,k}$.
 We still need to construct corner structures near curves with multiple breaking and prove compatibility of smooth structures.
-The proof is very similar, and the corner structure will be inherited from (fiber) products of manifolds with boundary in Lemma \ref{lemma:family}.
+The proof is very similar, and the corner structure will be inherited from (fiber) products of the manifolds with boundary in Lemma \ref{lemma:family}.